sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 - ${{ parameters.afterBuild }}
 ```

-You can also define a template without stong-typing the parameters:
+You can also define a template without strong-typing the parameters:

 ```csharp
 class InstallDotNetTemplate : StepTemplateDefinition